Europe's vaccine rollout needs AstraZeneca - but public confidence is dented - KVIA

 Faced with a “third wave” of infections, the French government announced further restrictions Thursday in 16 areas around the country, including the greater Paris and Nice areas.

-Meanwhile, Portugal has presented a tough stance in response to anticipated reluctance to have the AstraZeneca jab.
-The head of its National Association of Family Health Units warned Friday that anyone who rejected an AstraZeneca vaccine would be sent to the back of the queue.
+Meanwhile, Portugal has presented a tough stance in response to anticipated reluctance to have the Oxford-AstraZeneca jab.
+The head of its National Association of Family Health Units warned Friday that anyone who rejected an Oxford-AstraZeneca vaccine would be sent to the back of the queue.

 “Neither the professional nor the patient get to choose the vaccine to be administered,” Association President Diogo Urjais told Portuguese broadcaster TVI.
 “Patients who reject the vaccine will pass onto the last stage of vaccination, to the end of the line.”